 Corey Cardenas has been crazy about horses for as long as she can remember.
 Through riding and through being around horses since she was three years old, Corey has been shaped and trained by these compassionate animals.
 Corey is continually learning the subtle art of body language and reading energy through her work with horses.
 With a genuine love of people, trust in the Divine, and a hearty sense of humor, Corey has been helping people through her therapeutic work since 2011.
 She is an EAGALA-certified equine specialist.
 Her wonderful team of horses includes Gracie, Koa, Magic and Sassy.

 EQUINE THERAPY: Equine therapy is a form of experiential therapy that helps people from all walks of life.
 Horses are prey and herd animals with an acute awareness of body language.
-Through simple interactions, horses help people gain awareness of their patterns, access their emotions and make shifts in their behavior.
+Through simple interactions and support from our therapists, horses help people gain awareness of their patterns, access their emotions and make shifts in their behavior.
 Horses aren’t concerned about how you look or what you did yesterday.
 They respond to how you’re showing up at this very moment – and that’s what counts.”

 Marketing ManagerEllen Grinstead, CAPMS, CEC